 3. Finally, the long-term mark of accomplishment will be at the end of five years when your club advances from where it is to where it wants to be.

-The documents that support this process are linked below in Microsoft Word, Excel, and Powerpoint formats.
+The documents that support this process are linked below.
 In addition, each document also is provided as a PDF that can be opened with Adobe Acrobat Reader.
-Please contact Dick Hinton (email and phone at the top of the page) for more information.
+Please contact Fred Martin for more information.

 |• Overview (Word)